Veselin-Ganchev/Task-manager/README.md

   - Invalid task ID when trying to edit a task with provided link "Back to homepage"
   - Attempting to access a task that does not exist.
 - Dark and Light theme

+## Initial data
+- The initial task data is provided by local JSON file in the public folder
+- The JSON is initialy loaded by static generation
+- The initial data is persisted in the browser local storage by function where it can be modified on client side

 ## How to Build and Start the Project